 - Confess: I John 1:9 NKJV says: "If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness."
 It is more than just telling God "I'm sorry," then walking away.
 To confess means to openly agree with God that you have sinned.
 And when you confess, you need to be specific.
-Ask God to dig out the roots, because only then will you be truly free.
+Ask God to dig out the roots of your sin, because only then will you be truly free.
 It helps if you actually write down the sins that God brings to your mind. - Repent: Jesus Christ suffered the penalty for your sins so that you could repent.
 Repentance is a change of heart and mind.
 It literally means to "turn around and go the other way."
 It's seeing your sin from God's perspective, honestly looking at the choices you have made and the rippling effects of those choices, and feeling the weight of that.
 Repentance requires true brokenness.
 Jesus said: "I have not come to call the righteous, but sinners to repentance (Luke 5:32)."
 When you repent it involves releasing your grip on your sin, turning away from it, and then going the opposite direction, turning to God for forgiveness, future help, and guidance.
 This is not hard to do when you know that you are loved by God, that you love Him, and that you want to get back into a right relationship with Him (Acts 3:19). - Renounce: Do you remember that in Proverbs 28:13 it says to "renounce" your sins?
-That means that it is important to tell someone (at least one or two people) about your decision so that they will provide you with encouragement and accountability, especially involving any big sins that you may have had a hard time letting go of.
+That means that it is important to tell someone (at least one or two people) about your decision so that they will provide you with accountability and encouragement, especially involving any big sins that you may have had a hard time letting go of.

 When you follow God's strategy, He will forgive you and cleanse you from all your sins.
-"Come now, let us reason together, says the Lord; though your sins are like scarlet, they shall be as white as snow; though they are red like crimson, the shall become like wool (Isaiah 1:18 ESV)."
+"Come now, let us reason together," says the Lord; "though your sins are like scarlet, they shall be as white as snow; though they are red like crimson, they shall become like wool."
+(Isaiah 1:18 ESV).
 Doing all this moves you from the kingdom of darkness into the kingdom of light and removes all legal grounds for the enemy to hold you captive.
-James 4:7 says: "Submit yourselves, then to God.
-Resist the devil, and he will flee from you."
+James 4:7,8 says: "Submit therefore to God.
+But resist the devil, and he will flee from you.
+Come near to God and He will come near to you."